FleurDll/RealEstate-Client/README.md

 Fully responsive real estate website for a real estate agent. <br>
 My client needed a showcase website to offer her services and exhibit the different homes she sells. <br>
 I chose Sanity for the admin part because it's fully customizable and has instant updates. <br>
-Also, my client is not familiar at all with computers.
-I had to make sure that she could manage the content of her website herself without difficulty. <br>
+Also, my client being not familiar at all with computers, I had to make sure she could manage the content of the website herself without difficulty. <br>
-After several appointments, each request of my client was satisfied.
+After several meetings, each request of my client was satisfied.
 I proposed different designs, different logos, to find what suits her best. <br>
-I also wrote a pdf guide with for optimal use of the administrator part.
+I also wrote a pdf guide for optimal use of the administrator part.

 ## Built With